Won Europe Today

 Yesterday,

-- All the 16 indices we track closed in the red.
-Three indices are in a Confirmed Uptrend, 10 in an Uptrend Under Pressure, and three in a Downtrend.
-The average distribution day count stood at 4.6.
+• Twelve of the 16 indices we track closed in the green.
+Ten are in a Rally Attempt and six are in a Confirmed Uptrend.
+The average distribution day count stands at one.

-- Of the 24 European Focus List names, 17 ideas are trading above their 200-DMA, while 10 ideas are trading above their 50-DMA.
+• All the six European Focus List names are trading above their 200-DMA, while four ideas are trading above their 50-DMA.

 Won Global View